 philachristmas.com

 You’ll feel like you’re in Germany rather than Philly.
-Traditional wooden booths will be set up with vendors selling holiday gifts, ornaments, jewelry and art.
-There will be authentic German food and drinks, plus a Ferris wheel, carousel and kiddie train ride.
+Traditional wooden booths are set up with vendors selling holiday gifts, ornaments, jewelry and art.
+Play around on the Ferris wheel, carousel or kiddie train ride.

 CHRISTMAS WONDERLAND